Quit Drinking

 “When he was a kid, it used to feel like his parents disappeared when they got drunk.
 As the levels of their glasses went down, he could sense them pulling away from him, as if they were together on the same boat, slowly pulling away from the shore where Oliver was left stranded … and he'd think, Please don't go, stay here with me, because his real mother was funny and his real father was smart, but they always went.
 First his dad got stupid and his mum got giggly, and then his mum got nasty and his dad got angry, and so it went until there was no point staying and Oliver went to watch movies in his bedroom.”

 If you’ve ever been close to someone struggling with substance misuse, you know what a lonely road it can be.
 Luckily, there’s help out there for people who find themselves in this difficult situation.
 One of the main forms of group support for loved ones struggling with alcohol in particular is Al-Anon (and its counterpart, Alateen).
-But what is the idea behind Al-Anon, and what’s the difference between Al-Anon and AA (Alcoholics Anonymous)?
+But what is the idea behind Al-Anon, and what’s the difference between Al-Anon vs. AA (Alcoholics Anonymous)?
 What are Al-Anon meetings and Alateen meetings like, and what are the pros and cons of both?
 Let’s find out!

 Alcohol and Our Loved Ones: The Ripple Effect